z-bj/Dont-be-a-Stranger/README.md

-# A survey form to collect data from my users.
+# A survey form to collect data from users.

 ![banner](https://github.com/z-bj/Dont-be-a-Stranger/blob/master/Dont_be_a_stronger_banner.png)